The full list

 45 - L'alba di Gretel/Autunno (Eterfon CN 465 - 1971)

-A little known group from the L'Aquila area, that only released a single in their lifespan.
-The style is halfway between pop and melodic progressive with good use of guitar.
+A little known group from the L'Aquila area, in Abruzzothat only released a rare single in their

 LP - Rapsodia meccanica (Ultima Spiaggia ZPLS 34003 - 1976)